KangOxford/DensePacker/README.md

 * We do not make any assumptions concerning the orientation of the box here.
 A commonly used choice for variable-box-shape simulations is to have one of the box vectors along the x axis, another vector in the positive part of the xy-plane, and the third in the z > 0 half space.

+# Previous methodology
+### Adaptive shrinking cell scheme.<br>
+The adaptive shrinking cell
+scheme is based on the standard Monte Carlo (MC) method, where the arbitrarily chosen particle is given random translation and rotation.
+The main improvement is that the adaptive shrinking cell scheme allows for deformation (compression/expansion) of the fundamental cell, leading to a higher packing density.
+During the procedure, a trial is rejected if any two particles overlap; otherwise, the trial is accepted.
+* Initial configurations: random, dilute, and without overlap (sometimes start from certain dilute packings).
+* Particle trial move(translation + rotation ): based on Metropolis acceptance (with no overlap), 1e3 momvements averagely per particle.
+The probabilitiies (sum=1) of translation and rotation are also controlled variables.
+* Cell trial move (see Choice.02 in action design space): after the step of particle trial move.
+All particles will move correspondingly in this procedure.
+Cell trial move will be accepted when no overlap detected.
+* Conduct step2 and step3 reaptedly until the system can be compressed no more.

 # Gym environment
 ### Cell_gym
   We firstly concentrate on a subproblem in which particles are fixed (both centroid and orientation) with adaptive cell.